Version 6 – DATE: 24.07.2017

 Thank you for reading Part 1 of this Information Sheet.
 If the information in Part 1 has interested you and you are considering participation, please continue to read the additional information in Part 2 before making any decision.

 You are free to withdraw from the study at any point.
-All information we have collected from you will be destroyed if you wish.
+In the event that you withdraw from the study, all data obtained up until the point of withdrawal will be kept and analysed.
+However, all information we have collected from you can be destroyed if you wish by contacting a member of the research team.
 If you withdraw from the study, it will not affect your usual care in any way.

 If you have a concern about any aspect of this study, you should speak to the researchers who will do their best to answer your questions (see contact details on page 3).
 If you remain unhappy and wish to complain formally, you can do this through the NHS Complaints Procedure.
 Details of this procedure can be obtained from your hospital site.